Go to main content

 by Valdarno

-In the heart of the Valdarno Aretino, straddling the provinces of Arezzo and Florence, Castelfranco Piandiscò is a destination that enchants with its perfect harmony of history, spirituality and breathtaking landscapes.
-This municipality, born from the union of the ancient villages of Castelfranco di Sopra and Pian di Scò, lies along the scenic Setteponti Road, a route that combines art, nature and tradition.
+In the heart of Valdarno Aretino, straddling the provinces of Arezzo and Florence, Castelfranco Piandiscò is a destination that enchants with its perfect harmony of history, spirituality and timeless landscapes.
+This municipality, arising from the union of the ancient villages of Castelfranco di Sopra and Pian di Scò, lies along the scenic road named Strada dei Setteponti, on a route combining art, nature and tradition.

-If you are looking for an authentic corner of Tuscany, here are 5 good reasons to visit Castelfranco Piandiscò.
+If you are seeking out an authentic stretch of Tuscany, here are 5 good reasons to visit Castelfranco Piandiscò.

 Contents